Exponential volumes of moduli spaces of hyperbolic surfaces: Introduction

 \item Unfolding formulas (\ref{recur**}) are of independent interest on their own: 2mm

 \begin{itemize}

 \item They show effectively that the exponential volumes are functions of algebraic geometric origin - periods of variations of exponential motives, see Section \ref{ssec1.3}.
 2mm

 \item Mirzakhani's recursion for the volumes ${\rm Vol}({\cal M}_S)(\L)$ is a primary example of the Topological Recursion \cite{EO07}.
-The combinatorial skeleton of Topological Recursion is the same as of Mirzakhani's: the sum over all topologically different embedded pairs of pants containing a given boundary circle.
+Its combinatorial skeleton is the same: the sum over all topologically different embedded pairs of pants containing a given boundary circle.

 One should have an open string analog of Topological Recursion, with the combinatorial skeleton given by the sum over topological types of ideal triangles/trouser legs containing a cusp. \end{itemize}